klmnden/azure-docs.tr-tr/articles/cognitive-services/bing-visual-search/quickstarts/ruby.md

 ## <a name="results"></a>Sonuçlar

-Aşağıdaki JSON çıktısının bir segmenttir.
+Aşağıdaki JSON çıktısını bir parçası olan:

 ```
 Relevant Headers: